kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/4-compute.md

 ### Exam tips
 Scale sets are taking virtual machines to the next level.
 And keeping your sanity.
 - Scale sets are identical VMs.
 They can be activated or deactivated as needed.
-- A basline VM for the scale set ensures application stability.
-A basline VM is what you copy to make up the scale set VMs.
+- A baseline VM for the scale set ensures application stability.
+A baseline VM is what you copy to make up the scale set VMs.
 - As resource usage increases, more VMs are activated to take the load.
 - You only pay for the VM, storage and networking resources you use.
 Nothing addittional for scale sets.